In Nevada, Biden casts Sanders, Bloomberg as party posers

 “What happens in Nevada will determine what ultimately happens in South Carolina, and so forth through Super Tuesday,” said Amanda Loveday, a prominent South Carolina Democrat who helps run a super PAC supporting Biden.
 “I mean, he’s said it: He has to get first or second in Nevada to be seen as viable coming into South Carolina.
 And I think he will.”

 Those dynamics have made Biden simultaneously more aggressive and more comfortable over the last week of campaigning in Nevada, aggressive out of necessity, more at ease with clearly friendly audiences.
 His schedule is peppered with “back of the house tours” where he meets with casino workers along Las Vegas Strip.
+He’s punched at Sanders for backing a 2005 law that granted civil immunity to gun manufacturers, a notable provision to Nevadans who recall the worst mass shooting in modern American history, which occurred in Las Vegas in 2017.
 He’s regularly hammered Sanders’ “Medicare for All” single-payer health insurance plan as a threat to the insurance plans the powerful Culinary Union secured via collective bargaining.
-He’s punched at Sanders for backing a 2005 law that granted civil immunity to gun manufacturers, a notable provision to Nevadans who recall the worst mass shooting in modern American history, which occurred in Las Vegas in 2017.

 Speaking to Latino campaign volunteers, Biden noted that “99% of Latinos” haven’t voted yet.
 At an African Methodist Episcopal church in North Las Vegas earlier this week, Biden recalled his mother once chiding him for wavering when Obama offered him a spot on the ticket in 2008.
 “I have a very persuasive mother,” he said.